barberd/altair-cpm-serialdisk/README.md

 ## Start up the serialdrive software

 Next, go into the serialdrive directory and run ./serialdrive.py and see what modules you need to install, such as 'serial' and 'xmodem.'
 Install them either from your chosen distribution or by using pip.
+When all set, start it up with `./serialdrive.py /dev/ttyUSB0` adjusting the serial device as appropriate.

 # Using serialdrive